RSS-ECOM/rss-ecom/README.md

 1. Clone the repository: `git clone https://github.com/RSS-ECOM/rss-ecom`
 2. Navigate to the project directory: `cd rss-ecom`
 3. Install dependencies: `npm install`
-4. Create a `.env` file based on `.env.example` and fill in your CommerceTools credentials
+4. Create a `.env.local` file based on `.env.example` and fill in your CommerceTools credentials
 5. Run the project: `npm run dev`
+6. Open [http://localhost:3000](http://localhost:3000) in your browser

 ## Git Workflow 🔄